ymichael/psite/_posts/2014-03-08-profiling-python-with-cprofile.md

 class](comp.nus.edu.sg/~kanmy/courses/3245_2014/index.html)
 that basically involved:

-1. Indexing a large corpus __(Reuters from `nltk`)__
+1. Indexing a large corpus _(Reuters from `nltk`)_
-2. Searching it using boolean queries __(eg. `bill AND gates`)__
+2. Searching it using boolean queries _(eg. `bill AND gates`)_

 For the second part of the of the assignment, performance was pretty important.
 Since we would want to return results for the user's queries quickly.

-_This blogpost is basically about how I used python's cProfile to identify and fix bottlenecks/slow parts in my code._ Most of these bottlenecks would have been hard to identify without the profiler.
+__This blogpost is basically about how I used python's cProfile to identify and fix bottlenecks/slow parts in my code.__ Most of these bottlenecks would have been hard to identify without the profiler.
 <!--more-->

 During my internship at Quora, one of the things I worked on was POST speed improvements for core actions across the product.
-It was my first brush with trying to speed work and the main lesson I took away was the importance of measuring and profiling before attempting to optimise.
+It was my first brush with speed work and the main lesson I took away was the importance of measuring and profiling before attempting to optimise.

 > "Bottlenecks occur ins surprising places, so don't try to second guess and put in a speed hack until you have proven that's where the bottleneck is." - Rob Pike

 ## Measure
 After getting a working submission out.
-I proceeded to measure my code.
-Since this program was meant to run as a script from the command line, I used the simple `time` commandline tool to roughly benchmark how fast my code was.
+I proceeded to measure/benchmark my code.
+Since this program was meant to run as a script from the command line, I used the simple `time` command-line tool to roughly benchmark how fast my code was.

 {% highlight bash %}
-time python search.py
+$ time python search.py
 # real    0m1.521s
 # user    0m1.250s
 # sys     0m0.142s